virtualmason/soar-above/user-stories.md

 ## User ##

-As a user, I want a nav bar in order to help me navigate the site.

 As a user, I want a dedicated page that displays all of the information about each bird, in order to learn more about them.